typedb/typedb-docs/README.md

 [Label Title]
 ```

-In order for the above to be presented as a coloured label, the `Label Title` must be included in the `labelsList` accessible in [`views/colored-labels.js`](views/colored-labels.js).
+For the above to be presented as a coloured label, the `Label Title` must be included in the `labelsList` accessible in [`views/colored-labels.js`](views/colored-labels.js).

 ### Sidebar

 To add sections/pages to the sidebar, modify the [`sidebar.yml`](views/sidebar.yml).

+### Compatibility Tables

+The documentation of each interface to Grakn (i.e. clients, workbase, console, etc), contains a compatibility table that needs to be updated with upon every release of the interface itself, Grakn Core or Grakn KGMS.
+The convention in constructing these tables is as follows:

+- The first column is dedicated to the versions of the interface, where each cell contains one single version number, except for the last row(s) (to avoid lengthy tables).
+- Second and third columns are dedicated to Grakn Core and Grakn KGMS, respectively, where each cell may contain one or more version numbers.
+  -  If there need to be 2 version numbers, they are to be separated by a `, ` (e.g. `1.5.2, 1.5.3`).
+  -  If there need to be more than 2 version numbers, a range is provided (e.g. `1.5.4 to 1.5.7`).

 ### API References

 API references are written and maintained in `.yml` files.
-In order to work, with these files, you need to have a solid understanding of yaml anchors and references.
+To work, with these files, you need to have a solid understanding of YAML anchors and references.

 Client API reference files are accessible via [`03-client-api/references`](03-client-api/references) and Concept API references via [`04-concept-api/references`](04-client-api/references).

 ### Tests

 - A code block of `java` that is not preceded by any test flags, will be tested as a _Query_.
 Such code blocks are expected to contain an instantiation of a Graql query.
 - A code block of `graql` that is not preceded by any test flags, will be tested either as a _pattern_ or a _query_.
 It will be tested as a query if it contains any query keywords (`match`, `define`, `insert`, `compute`).
-Otherwise it will be tested as a pattern.
+Otherwise, it will be tested as a pattern.
-- A code block that follow the `<!-- test-example file-name.extension --> flag, will be tested as an _example_.
+- A code block that follows the `<!-- test-example file-name.extension --> flag, will be tested as an _example_.
 Such code blocks are expected to contain a self-contained piece of code with its only requirements being:
   - a running Grakn Server
   - the schema loaded into the target keyspace
 - Code blocks that have no language name, will not be tested.